snmzcm/myFirstJSScript/README.md

 # My First JS Script ever
-Somehow I convinced myself to have some love for JavaScript and give it a try.
+Somehow I convinced myself to have some love for JavaScript and give it a try along with NodeJS .
 Here is my first JS Script which calculates a number's parity.

 ##  Usage